qinglin0624/qinglin0624.github.io/index.md

 ## News
-> "Cross-modal Assisted Training for Abnormal Event Recognition in Elevators" is accepted by ICMI 2021
+> "Cross-modal Assisted Training for Abnormal Event Recognition in Elevators" (coauthor) is accepted by ICMI 2021

 > SMIIP Lab league construction